Overwatch vs. CS2 (CSGO) Comparison

 - Arms Race

 Objectively, you can't really argue which is the better of the two games, as they require entirely different sets of gaming skills.
 The first thing you may want to consider is the system requirements.
-As the older game, Counter Strike Global Offensive has a much lower requirement in order to play.
+As the older game, CS2 (CSGO) has a much lower requirement in order to play.

-Many professional players, whether that be full-time streamers or eSports, played CSGO or some version of CS or another at one point in their lives.
+Many professional players, whether that be full-time streamers or pro players, played CS2 (CSGO) or some version of CS or another at one point in their lives.
 The game is generally much more serious and takes a lot of skill and patience, but once you've mastered this game, other FPS games are much less challenging for new players.

 Overwatch 2, on the other hand, is much more fun to pick up and play every once and a while.
 You don't need countless hours of aiming practice in order to produce solid gameplay.
 Winning is more closely tied to the community or team you are playing with rather than how good of a player you are.